-Seeking to learn “something more in regard to the length of time seeds of some of our most common plants would remain dormant in the soil and yet germinate when exposed to favorable conditions”, Beal packed a mixture of seeds and sandy soil into glass vials and buried them.
+Seeking to learn “something more in regard to the length of time seeds of some of our most common plants would remain dormant in the soil and yet germinate when exposed to favorable conditions,’’ Dr. Beal packed a mixture of seeds and sandy soil into glass vials and buried them.
 He unearthed them every twenty years to see what would still germinate.
 The study continued after his death, with the most recent unearthing happening in spring 2000, when some seeds still sprouted and produced viable plants.
-You can read about the original study here.
 NESL has selected an assortment of seeds from our library with which to repeat the experiment.
 All chosen species are known to have long seed viability.
 Common mullein and evening primrose both sprouted after decades in Dr. Beal’s experiment.

 On April 21, 2018, NESL buried four vials beneath slate paving stones in the Windmill Community Garden in Long Island City.
 The vials were marked with the dates when they will be unearthed: 2038, 2058, 2078 and 2098.
 A plaque noting their presence was mounted on the wall above the burial spot.
 We invite visitors who visit the garden to contemplate what life might be like for these seeds if they sprout in 2038, or even 2098.
 What kind of world will they find?
 As tough, weedy seeds, well they be able to adapt to a changing climate?
 To whatever humans have wrought?
 To the adaptations of the insects that pollinate them, or eat them?